 Connector incidents resolved slower than your SLA.
 If your help-desk has a 48-hour SLA for connector issues and the median time-to-resolve on Glean-tagged tickets is 5-7 days, you're under-staffed.
 Connector breaks compound — every day a connector is down is a day of bad answers, lost search signal, and users routing around the platform.

 Access-review cadence drifting past quarterly.
 Most compliance regimes (SOC 2, ISO 27001, HITRUST) expect access reviews on at least a quarterly cadence.
+HITRUST's own framework harmonizes more than 70 standards and regulations into a single control library with certifications at 43, 182 and full-tailored control counts, so the review evidence you produce has to satisfy several regimes at once [9], and HIPAA layers a standing requirement for periodic technical and non-technical evaluation on top [5].
 If your last documented access review was six months ago, the missing reviews aren't going to be caught at the next audit — they're going to be caught at the audit after the next one, and they'll be findings.

 Model-output complaints sitting in a separate inbox nobody owns.
 This is the silent one.
 Users flag bad answers via a "report issue" button or a separate email alias.
 If those reports route into a queue with no named owner, no documented triage, and no weekly review meeting, your governance posture is theater.
 Auditors notice; users notice faster.